MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationorcondition-getchildrenasnativearray.md

 ## -description

-Retrieves the conditions that make up this condition, as an ordinary array.
+Retrieves the conditions that make up this "or" condition, as an ordinary array.

 ## -parameters